-- They officially receive financial awards.
-This celebration occurs during the graduation day which is organized by the faculty and students' union in the presence of large number of faculty top managements, staff members, and representation of syndicate, stakeholders and previous alumni, representatives of the non-academic staff and parents of the graduates. - The first outstanding students are employed in the faculty as demonstrators according to a faculty annual plan. - Rewards are given by professors in some departments to students who prepare the best presentation, poster or written report - Excellent students are awarded prizes and certificate of appreciation on the pharmacy day which is held every year. - The faculty follows up the field projects and divides them among the various departments of the faculty in fall and spring semesters, then nominates the best project to participate in the discussion of research projects at the university level and follow the rehearsals with the course instructor and students to reach the best competitive presentation.
+- Scholarships: Offer comprehensive scholarships to outstanding students. - Public Recognition: Announce the names of top students on a dedicated board prominently displayed on the university buildings and on the colleges' websites. - Honor Ceremony: Organize a recognition ceremony attended by large number of faculty top managements, staff members, and representation of syndicate, stakeholders and previous alumni, representatives of the non-academic staff and parents of the graduates.
+This event will honor top students across all levels, presenting them with certificates of appreciation and tangible gifts. - Special Recognition: Provide special recognition for top students during graduation ceremonies. - Regular Meetings: Hold regular meetings each semester between top students and university administration to discuss any academic or non-academic challenges they might be facing and find swift solutions. - Conference Participation: Involve top students in scientific conferences and meetings organized by international organizations, as well as university events such as seminars and workshops. - Student Council Participation: Include top students in university councils and committees. - The first outstanding students are employed in the faculty as demonstrators according to a faculty annual plan. - Rewards are given by professors in some departments to students who prepare the best presentation, poster or written report - Excellent students are awarded prizes and certificate of appreciation on the pharmacy day which is held every year. - The faculty follows up the field projects and divides them among the various departments of the faculty in fall and spring semesters, then nominates the best project to participate in the discussion of research projects at the university level and follow the rehearsals with the course instructor and students to reach the best competitive presentation.